MicrosoftDocs/cpp-docs/docs/cpp/unions.md

 */
 ```

-The `NumericType` union is arranged in memory (conceptually) as shown in the following figure.
+The `NumericType` union is arranged in memory (conceptually) as shown in the following figure:

 :::image type="complex" source="../cpp/media/vc38ul1.png" alt-text="Diagram that shows the overlapping storage of data in the NumericType union.":::
 The diagram shows 8 bytes of data.
 The double type dValue occupies the entire 8 bytes.
 The type long lValue occupies the first 4 bytes.
 The short type iValue occupies the first byte.